-The research was set at Agrozootechnical Researches Experimental Station (A.R.E.S) Oradea (Romania), between 2009 - 2010.
-This period was characterized by an alternation of favourable climatic conditions during 2009 (a normal climatic year) and dry climatic conditions during 2010, less favorable, consequently.
-The experimental design was polyfactorial in subdivides stands using as factors interaction: climatic conditions versus fertilization level.
-The influence of later factors was studied on the dynamics of winter wheat accumulation cultivated on brown luvic soils.
+The research was set at Agrozootechnical Researches Experimental Station (A.R.E.S) Oradea (Romania), between 2012 - 2013.
+The experimental design was polyfactorial in subdivides stands using as factors interaction: crop rotation x phenophase and regime nutrition x phenophase.

+The influence of later factors was studied on the dynamics phytomass accumulation of winter wheat cultivated on preluvosoils.
 As biological material, the Delia race of wheat was employed.

-Experimental results (biomass accumulation) were analyzed by ANOVA (analysis of variance) and expressed as g of dry weight/10 plants (Bandici, 2007).
+Experimental results (phytomass accumulation) were analyzed by ANOVA (analysis of variance) and expressed as g of dry weight/10 plants (Bandici, 2007).